 - Photos of the iWall and its components

-The iWall is designed so users can interact with it outside the building using their mobile devices.
-The iWall is part of the Aixplorer project that is working on future approaches to city guide systems for tourists.
+The iWall was designed so users could interact with it outside the building using their mobile devices.
+The iWall was part of the Aixplorer project that was working on future approaches to city guide systems for tourists.
 Interactive façades are becoming commonplace in urban spaces, and future mobile city guide systems have an opportunity to use such displays to provide additional channels for information, art, and entertainment to tourists.

 Why the iWall for Smart Lighting Research?

-- The iWall is a permanently visible statement about the importance and potential of photonics, right at a major research hub, visible to students, faculty, and visitors.
-Thousands of students from one of Germany's top-ranked computer science departments will be exposed to it on a daily basis, pointing them towards photonics and smart lighting as an exciting field to study and conduct research in.
+- The iWall was a permanently visible statement about the importance and potential of photonics, right at a major research hub, visible to students, faculty, and visitors.
+Thousands of students from one of Germany's top-ranked computer science departments were exposed to it on a daily basis, pointing them towards photonics and smart lighting as an exciting field to study and conduct research in.

-- The challenges of real-time content delivery, networking, synchronization, video display, power supply solutions, interactivity, sensor usage, and many other related photonics and smart lighting topics will be explored by students and researchers both while constructing the iWall and when writing new apps for it.
+- The challenges of real-time content delivery, networking, synchronization, video display, power supply solutions, interactivity, sensor usage, and many other related photonics and smart lighting topics were explored by students and researchers both while constructing the iWall and when writing new apps for it.

 - Implement a side-scrolling game that people can play by connecting to the iWall online using their smartphone: Waving your phone up and down (or shouting, or...) controls your character while you try to evade the many obstacles coming towards you.